Margo Martindale

 Margo Martindale Awards Won

-Martindale has won multiple significant awards for her television performances.
-She won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Mags Bennett on Justified and later won the same Emmy category for her work on The Americans.
-In 2011 she also received the Critics’ Choice Television Award for Best Supporting Actress in a Drama Series for Justified.
+Martindale has won several major awards for her television work, including the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2011 for Justified and again in 2015 and 2016 for The Americans.
+She also won the Critics’ Choice Television Award for Best Supporting Actress in a Drama Series in 2011 for her work as Mags Bennett.
+These wins reflect her consistent recognition from both industry voters and television critics.

 Margo Martindale Family